 "Victory went to the man who was able to grab it.
 Fangio is without a doubt the strongest driver that can be seen today on the slopes".

 Terse, Neubauer, yet very eloquent.
 Ferrari representatives claim that their cars appeared to be the fastest, and that their failure to win was attributable solely to the heat, while Lugo and Bettocchi of Maserati attribute the lack of success of their cars to bad luck:

 "The car of our most valuable driver, Behra, was put out of action by an unfortunate accident, without which we could have said our word".

 Declares Lugo.
-Serene atmosphere in the Lancia clan.
-Pasquarelli declares overall satisfied with the test of the cars, and says that the exit of the track of Ascari, which fortunately had no consequences for the driver, was caused by a big oil stain, while Castellotti and Villoresi were mostly victims of the intense heat, because the machines responded well.
+Serene atmosphere in the Lancia team.
+Pasquarelli declares overall satisfied with the performance of the cars, and says that the Ascari’s off-track, which fortunately had no consequences for the driver, was caused by a big oil stain, while Castellotti and Villoresi were mostly victims of the intense heat, because the cars responded well.